Rarstyle/AI-Fusion/ml_service/README.md

 4) (Future) Segments -> `extract_rep_features(rep_segments)`
    - Stub that will hold engineered numeric features (angles, amplitudes, durations) for a trainable model.

+## Pose graph + GNN (SkeletonGCN)
+- The skeleton is represented as a graph where each MediaPipe landmark is a node and anatomical connections are edges; adjacency is normalized with self-loops.
+- Node features are `[x, y, z, visibility]` per joint, producing a matrix `[num_nodes, in_features]`; helpers convert `PoseFrame`/`RepSegment` into tensors.
+- `SkeletonGCN` (simple 2-layer GCN + graph pooling) outputs graph-level logits for rep quality/error classification.
+- This path is experimental and not hooked into production inference; the default system remains rule-based.

 ## Current behavior
 - Default path is the deterministic stub (`STUB_MODE = True`).
 - When `STUB_MODE = False` and `USE_RULE_BASED_ANALYZER = True`, `_analyze_session_real` will run the real squat pipeline.
 Other exercises currently return a "not supported yet" message with zero reps.